spacetelescope/aplc_optimization/README.md

 # aplc-optimization: Apodized Pupil Lyot Coronagraph (APLC) design optimization toolkit

-`aplc-optimization` is an object-orientated software toolkit to automate the exploration of APLC design parameter combinations.
+`aplc-optimization` is an object-orientated software toolkit to simplify the organization, execution and evaluation of large APLC design surveys.

 Documentation can be found online at [https://aplc-optimization.readthedocs.io/](https://aplc-optimization.readthedocs.io/en/latest/)